 “When I realized what else I had forgotten, I learned the true meaning of ‘panic attack.’
 I just stood there, paralyzed by a deeper fear than I have ever known.
 I could try to sugarcoat it by saying I was sleep-deprived and out of my normal routine—factual statements—but there was no denying another fact: I simply forgot about my son.
 If not for remembering the grocery list, there is a very good chance my boy would’ve been frozen to death upon my return.”

-This is an example for a situation where a simple memory cue made a huge difference.
+This is an example of a situation where a simple memory cue (the grocery list), made a huge difference.
 If you have a kid yourself, you can implement this solution using intentional memory cues, by leaving your briefcase, phone, or wallet next to your kid when you drive with them in the car.

 Some people even advocate leaving something like your left shoe behind, with the idea being that there’s no chance of you not noticing that you don’t have your shoe on.
 While this could work for some people, the problem with this is that it causes more inconvenience than leaving something like your phone or briefcase.
 This is risky, because the more inconvenient a cue is, the less likely you will be to use it every time, which makes it unreliable.
 The best memory cue is the one that strikes the balance between serving as an effective reminder, and being convenient enough to use consistently.

 How to use memory cues to remember things better